 Colorado River Valley Chamber trying to strengthen historical relationship with Rifle

-Staff recommends city purchase website domain name currently by the chamber
+Staff recommends city purchase website domain name currently owned by the chamber

-As the Colorado River Valley Chamber of Commerce continues to restructure its image and benefits packages for its members, executive director JulieAnn Van Hoek is seeking more support for the city of Rifle.
+As the Colorado River Valley Chamber of Commerce continues to restructure its image and benefits packages for its members, executive director JulieAnn Van Hoek is seeking more support from the city of Rifle.

 Support includes the possibility of the city increasing its financial membership with the chamber, as well as purchasing a website domain name currently owned by the chamber.

-“Let’s move in the direction where we the chamber can support you in the things that we do,” Van Hoek told city council members in Rifle on Feb.
+“Let’s move in the direction where we the chamber can support you in the things that we do,” Van Hoek told City Council members in Rifle on Feb.
 2. “Then you support us as the chamber and the things that we do so that we can all collaboratively work together, because that’s really what it’s all about.”

 Council member Sean Strode said the city was happy to support the chamber back then but that they wanted to know if the funds were being spent usefully.